idoziv15/SegmentationModelProject/README.md

 - **Phase 2**: Contains utility functions and classes for segmentation models but does not require standalone execution.
 - **Phase 3**: API-based inference and client interactions.

+## **NOTE** This project runs properly on python version 3.10.
+### (I have used this python version since one of the packages I have used is require that python version.
+I assume i could use a different package but due to time constraints I chose that package.)

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Setup Instructions](#setup-instructions)